 Breast Cancer Screening for Women at High Risk

-The Ontario Breast Screening Program (OBSP) screens women ages 30 to 69 at high risk for breast cancer, with annual breast mammography and magnetic resonance imaging (MRI) (or, if MRI is not medically appropriate, screening breast ultrasound).
+The Ontario Breast Screening Program (OBSP) screens women ages 30 to 69 who are confirmed to be at high risk of developing breast cancer, once a year with a mammogram and breast magnetic resonance imaging (MRI) (or screening breast ultrasound if MRI is not medically appropriate).
 This kind of testing is based on scientific evidence and ensures that high risk women receive the benefits of organized screening.

 Who Is Eligible?

-- Assessed by a genetic clinic (using the IBIS or BOADICEA tools) as having a ≥25% personal lifetime risk of breast cancer based on family history
+- Have been assessed by a genetics clinic (using the IBIS or BOADICEA tools) as having a 25% or greater lifetime risk of breast cancer based on personal family history

-- Received radiation therapy to the chest (not X-ray) before age 30 and at least 8 years ago
+- Have had radiation therapy to the chest to treat another cancer or condition (e.g., Hodgkin lymphoma) before age 30 and at least 8 years ago